 Arizona State Museum is at 1013 E. University Blvd. on the University of Arizona campus.
-Founded in 1893, this Smithsonian affiliate reputedly has the world's oldest and largest collections of Southwest Indian pottery and Native American basketry.
-The region's indigenous cultures are featured in exhibits, tours and hands-on workshops.
+Founded in 1893, this Smithsonian affiliate reputedly has the world's most comprehensive collections of Southwest Indian pottery and Native American basketry.
+The region's indigenous cultures are featured in exhibits, guided tours and hands-on programs.

 The Paths of Life: American Indians of the Southwest exhibit highlights the origin, history and contemporary life of Apache, Hopi, Navajo, Tohono O'odham, Southern Paiute and other indigenous groups.
 There's a mix of prehistoric artifacts, historical objects, commissioned artwork, video interviews and dioramas.

-Southwest Native American pottery spanning 2,000 years is showcased.
-The library and archives contain more than 90,000 volumes as well as photographs and archeological excavation reports.
+Southwest Native American pottery and basketry are showcased.
+The library and archives contain photographs and archeological excavation reports.